The Jesus mystery

 The gospels state that Jesus believed that God was his ‘Father’, that he had eternal life and that he already existed at the beginning of creation, and that he was the Bridegroom and that being the Bridegroom was part of his mission.
 Biblical scholars have difficulty explaining these peculiar beliefs that many Christians accept without questioning.
 Is it possible to shed some more light on these peculiar dogmas of Christianity?

-The earliest Christians may have believed that Jesus was a reincarnation of Adam, that Mary Magdalene was a reincarnation of Eve and that Eve is a Mother Goddess and gave birth to Adam, hence Jesus was the Bridegroom as well as the Son of God.
-This post is part of a series called God Is A Woman And Jesus Was Her Husband.
-It is advised to read the following articles first in the order suggested below:
+Perhaps it is possible.
+The mystery can be explained by assuming that the earliest Christians believed that Jesus was a reincarnation of Adam, that Mary Magdalene was a reincarnation of Eve and that Eve is a Mother Goddess who gave birth to Adam, and by doing so became the Mother of the rest of humanity.
+In this way Jesus was the Bridegroom as well as the Son of God, while Christians can be called children of God.

 Born of God the Father

-The Jewish deity is male so for Jewish Christians it may have been easy to accept the change.
+The Jewish deity Yahweh is male so for Jewish Christians it may have been easy to accept the change.
 For others this may have been different.
-Syria was one of the first areas outside the Jewish territories where Christianity had spread.
-The acts of the apostles discuss the church in Antioch in 42 AD.2 As there were a substantial number of Christians in Syria already, it would have taken decades to erase an idea like God being a Mother.
+Syria was one of the first gentile areas where Christianity had spread.
+The acts of the apostles discuss the church in Antioch as early as 42 AD.3 As there were a substantial number of Christians in Syria already, it would have taken time to erase an established idea like God being a Mother.